 The cranberries themselves add a nice tart pop to the sweet baked apple and spiced brown sugar.
 Though I did not garnish my stuffed apples, allowing a dollop of ice cream or cool whip to melt over their tops seems like a great idea.
 With just a few simple steps and a little bit of time, you too can enjoy sweet stuffed apples.

 Another way to use up fresh cranberries is to sugar them.
 This creates a fun snack as well as a simple syrup good for flavoring sparkling water.
-Click here to view the recipe.
-If cranberry sauce remains in your kitchen, a recipe for warm cranberry dip can solve your problems.
+And if cranberry sauce remains in your kitchen, a recipe for warm cranberry dip might solve your problems leftover problems.

 So long, November.
 Hello, holiday baking…